heli-kalki/heli-kalki/README.md

 🔅 6 years of experience in design

-🧭 Took part in a proseminar in the Hochschule für Philosophie Munich at age 15
+🧭 Took part in a proseminar in the Hochschule für Philosophie Munich (University for Philosophy) at age 15